resilience, embodied liberation, and presencing

 Recognition, in this sense, is cognitive re-framing through meditation, guided imagery, body activation, and strategies for pivoting identification with the problem to focus on the desired outcome.

 That means getting comfortable with discomfort.
 This means unlearning conditioned and habitual thinking, so that we can learn to return to the present moment with much more agency and freedom.

 - Talk counselling (after internal family systems, also known as parts work)

 This is perhaps the most radical of the processes.
 I don’t take clients in order to talk in circles for months and years.
 My mission is to create a robust enough sense of self in all of my clients that our time together is short-term and focused.

-I work with strategies for resourcing from within, like self-soothing as well as shadow- and parts work.
+I work with strategies for resourcing from within, like self-soothing, parts-work, and cultivating a sense of self-efficacy and resilience.
 I coach toward alignment with yourself — you are the expert of your own experience — and resonance in all your relationships.

 I emphasize remembering your authenticity, beauty, and truth, remembering that you are worthy and deserving of health, love, and happiness.
-We simply have to find the source of all these, in you.
+We simply have to discover the source of all these, in you, together.